alanbchristie/ra-converter/README.md

 current reading.

-In the above example the RA co-ordinate of South is `14h 47m` so, if the measurement was taken at 08:00 (in UTC/GMT/Zulu time) subtract 8 hours from the co-ordinate.
+In the above example the RA co-ordinate of South is `14h 47m` so, if the measurement was taken at 08:00 subtract 8 hours from the co-ordinate.
 In our example this would result in a value of `6h 47m`.